pedro-gutierrez/codebee/README.md

 You will need to implement your hooks in the `main` package.
 This has the advantage of easier pluggability, and in return, you get access to all repository functions in the entire model.

+A `before` hook could also be defined, for example, in order to check of the current load in the system, and deny the login request for that user, or all users.
+If the hook returns an error, the flow is interrumpted and returned immediately.

+This hooks feature opens the door for many features, such as congestion control, back pressure, security, traceability and real, loosely coupled microservice architectures based on streams, by publishing to NATS using `after` hooks.